LanguageBytes/Technology-Central-MVC/README.md

 # Technology-Central-MVC

+## Description
-A website built for users to discuss the latest technology news and ask questions.
+A basic website built for users to discuss the latest technology news and ask questions.